Netherlands beats host Qatar 2-0 to advance at World Cup - WHIZ News

 The Netherlands is a three-time runner-up at the World Cup, and also finished third in 2014, while Qatar was making its tournament debut.

+“We came here trying to compete and we managed to do that,” Sanchez said, adding that he wasn’t sure about his future status with the team.

+“One of the things about our national team is that we have a long-term plan that doesn’t depend on me or anyone else,” Sanchez said.
+“We’re going to rest for a few days and we’re going to keep working and planning.”

-The Netherlands finished with seven points at the top of the group.
+The Netherlands, which failed to qualify for the 2018 World Cup, finished with seven points at the top of the group.
 Senegal, which beat Ecuador 2-1 in the other group game, advanced in second place with six points.
-Ecuador was eliminated with four points and Qatar ended with zero.
+Ecuador was eliminated with four points and Qatar ended up with zero.

 At one point during the second half, Qatar fans held aloft a large Palestinian flag that said “Free Palestine” on it.